About the Icelandic Human Rights Institute

 The institute is fully independent and operates in accordance with the United Nations' Paris Principles, which are intended to ensure the independence and impartiality of national human rights institutions around the world.

-The main role of the institute
+The main role of the Institute

 The Icelandic Human Rights Institute works to ensure that public and private entities respect human rights in all areas of society.